 A: Max Clifford’s advent calendar.

 Mellor’s man of the people schtick has itself long been exposed as a convenient contrivance.
-In 2010 he had a heated exchange with a chef from the River Lounge, a bar & restaurant near the plush home Mellor shared with Lady Cobham, his long term partner, repeatedly telling the man to ‘fuck off’ having labelled him a ‘fat bastard’ & perhaps most tellingly instructing him ‘go & do your £10 an hour job somewhere else’.
+In 2010 he had a heated exchange with a chef from the River Lounge, a bar & restaurant near the plush home Mellor shares with Lady Cobham, his long term partner, repeatedly telling the man to ‘fuck off’ having labelled him a ‘fat bastard’ & perhaps most tellingly instructing him ‘go & do your £10 an hour job somewhere else’.
 Power to the people.
 4 years later Mr Mellor celebrated his partner’s CBE award by abusing the cab driver on the way home, referring to him as a ‘sweaty, stupid little shit’ adding ‘you’ve been driving a cab for 10 years, I’ve been in the cabinet, I’m an award-winning broadcaster, I’m a Queen’s Counsel.
 You think that your experiences are anything compared to mine.’
-Given that the row was instigated by a disagreement over the route the cabbie chose to take is it too impertinent to suggest to the great man that on this occasion the 10 years behind the wheel should indeed have held sway?
+Given that the row was instigated by a disagreement over the route the cabbie chose to take is it too impertinent to suggest to the great man that on this occasion the 10 years hard labour behind the wheel should indeed have held sway?
 Incidentally, Mellor has not practiced at the bar since 1979 so the boast about being a QC is grounded on a fallacy.
 He chose to invoke a thankfully now defunct custom that an MP who was also a barrister could choose to be acknowledged as a QC after being in Parliament for 15 years.
 He has done nothing in the legal world to to justify the award of the title whatsoever.
 Once again his adversary was told to ‘fuck off.’
 Anyone would think the ‘guy’ had enjoyed having a can of beer on the way to & from a Buckingham Palace investiture.
 Were my fellow Chelsea fans who serenaded him in 1992 disillusioned at the true face of the man revealing itself two decades later?
 Not sure, probably not though.
 I am unaware how often, if ever, Mellor goes to Chelsea these days but the ghastly Michael Gove is now a regular.
 Dominic Raab, another elitist parasite, is a reputed fan too.
-These simultaneously corrupt & inept chancers have been shitting on the rest of us for so long that some people seem to like it.
+These simultaneously corrupt & inept chancers have been shitting on the rest of us for so long that some people seem to have grown to like it.
 With slimeballs like those in the posh seats the failure of Charlize Theron to follow up her Pasadena photo opportunity with a stroll along the Fulham Road becomes less of a mystery.

 Always welcome though Charlize.
 It’s much nicer in the West Stand Lower btw.